 Cholangiocarcinoma, Gallbladder, and Bile Duct Cancers Surgery

 Cholangiocarcinoma, gallbladder, and bile duct cancers represent a family of diseases that occur in the liver, gallbladder, and bile ducts and share many common features as well as a common way of spreading.
-Cholangiocarcinoma, Gallbladder, and Bile Duct Cancers Treatment and surgery is planned according to the tumor location and how advanced the disease is.
+Cholangiocarcinoma, Gallbladder, and Bile Duct Cancers Treatment and surgery are planned according to the tumor location and how advanced the disease is.
 An extremely thorough workup looking for distant spread is mandatory before any surgery is attempted.
-Unlike with colorectal and ovarian cancers, surgery for these tumors has not shown significant benefit if the cancer has spread to a distant site.
+Unlike colorectal and ovarian cancers, surgery for these tumors has not shown significant benefit if the cancer has spread to a distant site.